IBM/cf-deployment-tracker-client-node/README.md

 # Example **repository.yaml** file
-The repository.config need to be written in Yaml format.
+The repository.yaml need to be written in Yaml format.
 Also, please put all your keys in lower case.

 ```
 deploy_to_bluemix: True